caiocvelasco/caiocvelasco.github.io/index.md

 layout: default
 ---

-I am a Mechanical Engineer from Brazil with a Master in Economics & Public Policy from the University of California Los Angeles (UCLA).
+I'm a Mechanical Engineer from Brazil with a Master in Economics & Public Policy from the University of California Los Angeles (UCLA).

 In 2021, I was enrolled in a top 5 European Ph.D. in Economics but decided to leave and transition into **Data Science & Machine Learning**.